Apply for incubation and get €60k for your startup

 What can the incentive money be used to pay for?

-The incentive money may only be used for research and development (R&D), IP protection, third-party consultancy and (to a defined limit) market research.
+The incentive money may be used for research anddevelopment (R&D costs), IP protection, third-party consultancy and (to adefined limit) market research.
+Salaries for non-shareholderemployees can be included as a cost in the project proposal.

 What technologies are considered?